ikoke/Poor-Man-s-Lucene/README.txt

 demonstrate pretty good search performance & would allow searching based on partal or full words & phrases.
 The system is implemented.
 But unit testing of the index building & E2E testing are not yet done.
 BFS traversal of directory, listing & reading of files is confirmed to be working.

+UPDATE- indexing & searching are both confirmed to be working.
+However program running into memory management problem with larger files.
+Creating Suffix Trie based search index for larger files recursively is resulting in StackOverflow exceptions.
+Doing the same iteratively is resulting in OutOfMemoryError .

+Will look into possible solutions.
+In worst case, might have to re-write code to use an efficient string search algorithm like KMP instead of any index.